bozhangdev/velibsoap/README.md

 # REST and SOAP WS Lab

+## Components

+VelibSoapIWS is the IWS, VelibConsoleClient is the first and minimal client console application and GuiClientWS is the GUI client application.

+Please run the VelibSoapIWS in VS as Admin.

 ## Basic Functions

 1. There are two parts in this project, a local **Intermediary Web Service** that expose a WS-SOAP API to clients to access to the Velib Web Service and a **Client Application**.